 If his claim was true, he was God incarnate.

 No Credible Refutation

 The Bible presents ample prophetical and historical evidence that Jesus was the Messiah and the second person of the Trinity.
-The earliest copies of the four Gospels that documented his life have been dated to within a few decades of his death.
+Moreover, the earliest copies of the four Gospels that documented his life have been dated within a few decades of his death.